Here are all the facts and statistics you need to know about the Yas Marina Circuit ahead of the Abu Dhabi Grand Prix!

 Sebastian Vettel has set the fastest lap of the Abu Dhabi Grand Prix on more occasions than any other driver.
 He’s done so four times.

 The 2013 Abu Dhabi Grand Prix is the Yas Marina race which has seen the most cars finish.
 21 of the 22 starters crossed the finish line on that occasion.
-In 2018, just fifteen cars reached the end of the race; a new record low for the Abu Dhabi Grand Prix.
+In 2021, just fourteen cars reached the end of the race; a new record low for the Abu Dhabi Grand Prix.

-There is yet to be a red-flagged race at the Yas Marina Circuit.
+There is yet to be a red-flagged race at the Yas Marina Circuit and every race at the track has reached its scheduled distance.